SimoneCiciliano/SimoneCiciliano/README.md

 ### 🛠 Projects (WORK IN PROGRESS)

-I mainly use this page to show something of what I can do.
-Feel free to take a look, and get in touch if there's anything that strikes your attention!
+I mainly use this page to share things I find useful or interesting.
+Feel free to take a look!

 ### 🔭 Interests
-- UX for AI products;
-- Data Engineering and Data Analysis;
+- Data Engineering & Data Analysis;
+- Deep Learning and Model Evaluation;
-- ML-Ops and Prompt Engineering;
+- Conversation Design and Prompt Engineering;
+- All-things deployment (FastAPI, Docker, MLOps...
+You get the idea);

 -------------------------------------------------------